easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Completely re-worked the icons system for listings which makes it easier to customise with hooks and filters and add additional icons and adjust the order.
 * Tweak: Reworked the Additional features output allowing further control over output of features along with adjusting the order and output style.
 * Tweak: Total rebuild of the sorting and tools code allowing additional tools to be hooked in and rework the existing tools.
+* Tweak: Code optimisations of gallery functions.

+* Tweak: Widget templates to handle the Inspection time and ical options.

 * Tweak: Selecting secondary agents works better now on the edit listing pages.